hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core profiles:
 * [Extensions](general-guidance.html#extension-approach) to define minimum support expectations for complex extensions
 * [Search parameters](general-guidance.html#search-parameter-approach) to define minimum support expectations for supported search parameters (e.g. support for chaining)
-* [Resources](general-guidance.html#resource-profile-approach) to define minimum support expectations for use of FHIR resources in the Australian healthcare context across
+* [Resources](general-guidance.html#resource-profile-approach) to define minimum support expectations for the use of FHIR resources in the Australian healthcare context across

 AU Core defines:
-* [Actors](general-guidance.html#actor-approach) to define systems that play a role in AU Core data exchange
+* [Actors](general-guidance.html#actor-approach) to define systems that play a role in AU Core data exchange.
-* [Capability statements](general-guidance.html#capability-statement-approach) to define minimum support expectations of FHIR capabilities of AU Core actors.
+* [Capability statements](general-guidance.html#capability-statement-approach) to define the minimum capabilities (behaviours) to be supported for AU Core actors.

-AU Core does not define new extensions, search parameters, operations or [terminology](general-guidance.html#terminology-approach); these artefacts are [defined in AU Base](generalguidance.html#implementation-guide-approach) and AU Core profiles these AU Base artefacts to describe minimum expectations for support in Australia.
-For more information on the definitional nature of AU Base see the guidance in [AU Base Implementation Guide Approach](https://build.fhir.org/ig/hl7au/au-fhir-base/branches/ft_profilingapproach/generalguidance.html#implementation-guide-approach).
+AU Core does not define new extensions, search parameters, operations or [terminology](general-guidance.html#terminology-approach); these artefacts are defined in AU Base and AU Core profiles these AU Base artefacts to describe minimum expectations for support in Australia.
+For more information on the definitional nature of AU Base see the guidance in [AU Base Implementation Guide Approach](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#implementation-guide-approach).

 #### Extension Approach
-AU Core does not define new extensions, all extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).
+AU Core does not define new extensions.
+All extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).
 A limited set of extensions are indicated as _Must Support_ in AU Core resource profiles (see [Use of Extensions](general-guidance.html#use-of-extensions) in [Resource Profile Approach](general-guidance.html#resource-profile-approach)).

-AU Core profiles some complex extensions to define minimum support expectations, for example [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) to indicate which parts of the extension are _Must Support_ and the Obligations for AU Core actors.
+AU Core profiles some complex extensions to define minimum support expectations, for example [AU Core Sex Assigned At Birth](StructureDefinition-au-core-rsg-sexassignedab.html) profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) to indicate which parts of the extension are _Must Support_ and the obligations for AU Core actors.

 When modelling AU Core extension profiles, the [AU Core resource profile approach](general-guidance.html#resource-profile-approach) is followed.

 #### Search Parameter Approach
 AU Core does not define new search parameters.
 All search parameters included in AU Core are defined in the [FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/search-parameters.html).

-AU Core profiles these search parameters to describe the additional minimum support expectations for search parameters for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.
+AU Core profiles these search parameters to describe the additional minimum support expectations for search parameters for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core profile of clinical-patient](SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 <div class="stu-note" markdown="1">
 The set of AU Core SearchParameters defined in this release of AU Core include search parameters with support for chained search.
 Future releases of AU Core will define the complete list of search parameters supported by AU Core.